mansourgueye275/django-blongo/README.md

 # django-blongo
-this is a blong powered by django and MongoDB
+this is a blog powered by django and MongoDB